 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Von Ormy has relatively fewer families with younger children, and/or college students.
 Combined, this makes Von Ormy a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small city, Von Ormy does not have a public transit system used by locals to get to and from work.
+Von Ormy is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Von Ormy, just 11.42% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.